godpeny/pages/main/src/blog-post.0.md

 ### Structural Causal Model (SCM)
 In metaphysics and statistics, SCM is a conceptual model that represents the causal mechanisms of a system.
 Causal models often employ formal causal notation, such as structural equation modeling or causal directed acyclic graphs (DAGs), to describe relationships among variables and to guide inference.

+### Diminishing Marginal Return
+The diminishing marginal returns is an economic concept that explains how, beyond a certain point, increasing one input while keeping others constant will lead to progressively smaller gains in output.

 ## A.I Related Terminology
 ### Supervised Learning